 The Nouveau series finds its main inspiration from the Art Nouveau movement.
 From posters and print, to household decorative items, to architecture, the flow of lines are an enticing and seductive.
-Historically Nouveau artists and craftsmen drew inspiration from natural and geometric forms.
-Another influence of Dave’s, the natural world, fits right into this.
-He particularly enjoys the early photographic work of Karl Blossfeldt, illustrations of Ernst Haeckel, and other sources focused on the natural environment.
+Historically Art Nouveau artists and craftsmen drew inspiration from natural and geometric forms.
+Curvaceous lines often highlighted plants and flowers.
+This fits with another influence of Dave’s, the natural world around.
+He particularly enjoys the early photographic work of Karl Blossfeldt, illustrations of Ernst Haeckel, and other sources focused on the plants and nature.

-Exaggerating flows and lines, most designs start as simple line drawings within the pages of Dave’s sketch books.
+Dave's designs start as simple line drawings, exaggerating and interpreting lines and flows.
 One of the more exciting parts of the process comes after the sculpture outline is translated to the medium.
 Although the general direction is thought out, characteristics in the wood drive changes as the rough sculpting takes place.

 During the photography process of “Lost in Thought”, Dave made an unexpected observation.
-Each picture was taken from a different angle revealing a “sculpture” with in the sculpture.
+As each picture was taken from a different angle, it revealed a “sculpture” with in the sculpture.
 One particular picture immediately gave the abstract sensation of Auguste Rodin’s “The Thinker” leading to its title.
-Starting from a drawing in a sketchbook, viewing finished sculptures from all different angles provides the proverbial icing on the cake.
+Starting from a sketchbook drawing, viewing finished sculptures from all different angles provides the proverbial icing on the cake.

 Dave Bowers Studio